Hamna902/Sweet-Crush-Game/readme.md

 - Grid-based match-3 gameplay with falling candies 🍬🍭🧁
 - Swap adjacent tiles to create matches of 3 or more
 - Cascading matches with smooth animations
-- Level-based progression with increasing goals (e.g., Level 1: 500 points, Level 2: 600 points)
+- Level-based progression with increasing goals
-- Dynamic move limit that increases with levels (e.g., Level 1: 21 moves, Level 2: 23 moves, Level 3: 27 moves)
+- Dynamic move limit that increases with levels
 - Special candies:

 1- Color Bomb (🌟): Clears all candies of a type or the entire board with a rainbow glow